Henry Blackaby

-Henry T. Blackaby is the founder of Blackaby Ministries International and an influential evangelical pastor.
-Most known for his best selling study called Experiencing God, he has also authored many other books and articles.
-Blackaby's lifetime of work has had a significant impact upon the religious life of many evangelicals in the United States and in Canada.
-His books have been translated into more than 40 languages and have had worldwide influence.
+Henry Thomas Blackaby (15 April 1935 – 10 February 2024) was a Canadian evangelical pastor who was the founder of Blackaby Ministries International.
+Most known for his best selling study called Experiencing God, he also authored many other books and articles.
+His books have been translated into more than 40 languages.

 Background

+Henry T. Blackaby was born in British Columbia on 15 April 1935.
+He studied English and History at the University of British Columbia as an undergraduate and earned his B.D. and Th.M. from Golden Gate Baptist Theological Seminary.
+He also held five honorary doctorate degrees.
+On June 3, 1960, Blackaby married Marilynn Sue Wells, whom he had met at seminary.